aliemre1990/aet-gulp-ts-sass/README.md

 # Install
 npm install aet-gulp-ts-sass

+# Changes
+After version 2 there is some major changes:
+- Coupled with handlebars and express to provide more advanced behaviour.
+- Added automated handlebars rendering via provided adapter functions.
+- Added visual components.
+An easier way to add componentized markup files which are handlebars partials actually, with their related script and style files to the modules.
+- Markup templates now can be rendered via handlebars.
+Before they were static files.
+- Regular string replacement at layout modules is now replaced with handlebars rendering.
+- HTML files no longer generated.
+They will be dynamically rendered at each request now.
+I hope you find it usefull.

 # Description
 This library is both for client side typescript and javascript projects.
 It builds and watches your source files using gulp.
 Unless you add or remove a file it builds only required files in watch mode.
 If you add or remove a new file or change configuration file or change an independent module or layout module configuration file complete build process occurs.
 The client project consists of modules.
 Each module has its own script, style and markup file, and optionally a json file which represents module configuration object below.
 And there is also layout modules that enables to layout your modules.
 Layout modules have same file structure as modules.
 Your modules matched with corresponding layout modules by checking their file path.
 With configuration file you can configure different layouting chain.
 It alsa adds script and style tags automatically based on your configuration.
 Added script and style tags can be adjusted via configuration file.

+After version 2 there is some additions to these functionalities.
+You can specify expression postfixes for handlebars expressions via configuration file and attach adapters to expressions postfixed with these values.
+With these postfixes you no longer need to fetch values for each individual module file.
+With single function all of your modules can be rendered.
+Of course you can have data providers for individual modules for custom logic.

+If you want to have visual components which coupled with logic and styling you can define them under the components folder.
+Components have same naming convention with modules.
+Uses same name seperator.
+A component's name is composed of folderNamesJoinedWithNameSeperator, underScoreCharacter, componentPostfixDefinedInConfigurationFile respectively.
+Those should be registered as handlebars partials to your module markup files.
+After you have your component under components folder and wrote your components name in your module markup file it automatically renders your partial and adds related script and style files to the references.

-In this project modules and layout modules exists in this file structure:
+In this project modules, layout modules and components (except there is no json configuration file for components) exists in this file structure:
 ```
 {sourceDirectories.modules}
 ├── root.html